annegentle/CML-Personal-Guide/README.md

 https://developer.cisco.com/docs/sandbox/#!overview/all-networking-sandboxes

+To complete the API section of this lab youwill also need API testing tool postman.
+To download that please visit Postmans website [here](https://www.postman.com) and install the app for your platform

 ## The Basics

 If you're using the sandbox when you first login there's already a premade simulation you can try out.
 I'm going to stop and delete this for now and walk you through the process of creating you're own simulation but feel free to explore the simulation to get to grips .